BBVA/kapow/docs/source/tutorial/tutorial04.rst

-I Need My Report
+I Need my Report
 ================

 **Junior**

   Good morning!

-  You look very busy, what's the matter?
+  You look very busy, what's going on?

 **Senior**

   I am finishing the capacity planning report.
 Let me just mail it...
 Done!

-  Today I am going to teach you how to do this report so we can split the workload.
+  Today I am going to teach you how to write this report so we can split the workload.

 **Junior**

   Oh.
 That sounds... fun.
-Ok, tell me about this report.
+OK, tell me about this report.

 **Senior**